15 Creative Ways to Display Quotes in Your Preschool Classroom

 15. Create Quote Blocks

 Use wooden blocks or cardboard to create blocks featuring inspiring quotes.
-Stack them on shelves or display them on a windowsill.

 16. Make a Quote Book